 How do you get better from social anxiety?

-There are a lot of ways to decrease your level of social anxiety.
-This page is intended to provide an overview of how to make progress if you want to use self-help techniques, or supplement work with a therapist.
-Working with a qualified CBT therapist (see NHS NICE guidance and What the NHS offers) is the recommended therapy.
-Another option is try private therapy (including CBT based online therapy) – see our pages on Finding a private therapist.
-However if you are struggling, it is possible to make some progress on your own.
+This page is intended to provide an overview of some of the ways how to in which you can make progress in decreasing your level of social anxiety.
+Working with a qualified CBT therapist (see NICE Social Anxiety Guidelines and What the NHS offers) is the recommended therapy.
+Another option is finding a private therapist or medication.
+It is also possible to make progress through self-help.

-On this page we provide an overview of various techniques that are used to treat social anxiety.
+On this page, we provide an overview of various help, ideas and techniques that are used to treat social anxiety.
 Our focus is mainly on CBT because this is the treatment with the most scientific support for its effectiveness.

-There are a number of self-help books that will provide you with more detailed account of the issues and techniques that are outlined below.
+There are a number of self-help books and courses and practical help that will augment many of the ideas and techniques that are outlined below.

 Lifestyle factors